 Hayden decided to wait a couple of days before crossing the Salt River because it was running too quickly at the time.
 During his wait, he hiked up the butte and noticed the potential of the surrounding area.
 Soon afterward he filed a homestead of 160 acres near the butte.

 He also joined in with a group to file claims to receive water from the Salt River for a new business venture called the Hayden Milling and Farm Ditch Company.

 In 1858, Hayden was appointed a federal judge in Tucson.
 Hayden opened a store and flour mill along the Salt River in 1872.
 He worked on building a canal along the base of the butte to bring water to the mill for grinding.

 Then in 1873, he started construction of an adobe-style home and built a cable-operated ferry across the river.
 Later on, Hayden moved his freighting operation from Tucson up to this area.
 Eventually, a blacksmith shop, store, orchard, and vineyard sprang up.

 As time passed, more settlers arrived from Tucson and southern Arizona to help build canals in the area.

 When the mill was completed in 1874, the area began to grow again.
 Hayden persuaded the new community to join him.
 It is believed that the name Tempe came from Darrell Duppa.

 The construction of the Maricopa and Phoenix Railroad crossing at the Salt River encouraged more growth.
-Tempe began to grow by becoming cattle shipping point, a railroad junction and main agricultural place.
-By the 1890's there were farms growing dates and citrus.
-Although, the wheat, barley and oats crops helped the mill continue its business.
+Tempe began to grow by becoming a cattle shipping point, a railroad junction and a main agricultural place.
+By the 1890s there were farms growing dates and citrus.
+Although, the wheat, barley, and oats crops helped the mill continue its business.

 When the Roosevelt Dam was finished in 1911, irrigation became easier and the town grew again.